Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: System Model

 To perform \gls{ce} at the \gls{ap} side, each first \gls{ofdm} symbol in the \gls{re}, $(\mb{S}_{u,i})_{:,1}$, carries a known pilot symbol.
 Employing \gls{ls} estimation yields~\cite{demir2021cellfree}

 where $\tilde{\mb{w}}_i = (\mb{W}_i)_{:,1} / \sqrt{p_u} \sim \mc{CN}(\mb{0}_{LFM}, \frac{\sigma_w^2}{p_u}\mb{I}_{LFM})$.
-We remark we assumed that only a \gls{ue} transmits on the same \gls{re}; if a collision occurs on \gls{re} within the push subframe $i\in\mc{P}$, the \emph{\gls{ce} is unfeasible due to pilot contamination} and the data transmitted in the \gls{re} is lost.\footnote{This is the worst-case scenario: due to the capture effect, data from \glspl{ue} with favorable propagation conditions may still be decoded.} Conversely, within the pull subframe, scheduling is made in an orthogonal manner preventing pilot contamination--see Sec.~\ref{sec:scheduling-constraints}.
+If the \gls{re} $i$ is not a singleton, e.g., due to a collision within the push subframe $i\in\mc{P}$, the \emph{\gls{ce} is unfeasible due to pilot contamination} and the data transmitted in the \gls{re} is lost.\footnote{This is the worst-case scenario: due to the capture effect, data from \glspl{ue} with favorable propagation conditions may still be decoded.} Within the pull subframe, scheduling is made in an orthogonal manner preventing pilot contamination--see Sec.~\ref{sec:scheduling-constraints}.